emilyvertosick/Statistics-Course/docs/01-week1.md

 The first argument in the `if_else` function is the "if" condition.
 The second argument is the value of the variable for observations that meet the "if" condition.
 The third argument is the value of the variable for observations that do not meet the "if" condition.

-For example, the code below says "replace the value of 'a' with 'p1' if 'p1' is greater than 4.
-Otherwise, keep the original value 'a'."
+For example, the code below says: replace the value of "a" with "p1" if "p1" is greater than 4.
+Otherwise, keep the original value "a".

 ```r